-About MeMy name is Nick van der Waard and I'm a Gothic ludologist.
-This means I study videogames in a Gothic sense, which is to say according to horror themes in the academic disciplines as tied to the everyday social practices those disciplines (and their target media) represent.
+About MeMy name is Persephone van der Waard and I'm a trans woman Marxist-feminist.
+I'm also a Gothic ludologist, which means I study videogames in a Gothic sense—according to horror themes in the academic disciplines as tied to the everyday social practices those disciplines (and their target media) represent.
 To this, I have my MA in English Studies: The Gothic; I do independent research on Gothic sexuality and Metroidvania, but also speedrunning.

 "Why I Submit: A Subby Gothicist's Attitudes on Metroidvania, Mommy Doms, and Sexual Persecution": This post outlines my current independent research (which I hope to expand into a PhD at some point) extends Metroidvania domination into a BDSM framework—especially the relationship between the "mommy dom" (a female authority figure) and fem boy (a feminine male subject).
 I believe this relationship is illustrated by the player, but also the Metroidvania's signature combination of sex, danger and standard Gothic themes (fear of assault, imposter syndrome, sexual abuse, etc).
 I outline these themes, but also connect them to their real world counterparts.